ultimatehk/Auto_Package/readme.txt

 123.txt
-git is a no-free software
+git is a free software